mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

     addWattmeter!(system, device; from = label, active = Pᵢⱼ[index], status = 0)
     addWattmeter!(system, device; to = label, active = Pⱼᵢ[index])
 end
 nothing  # hide
 ```

 ---

 ## [Update Devices](@id UpdateMeasurementDevicesManual)
-After the addition of measurement devices to the `Measurement` composite type, users possess the flexibility to modify all parameters as defined in the function that added these measurement devices.
+After the addition of measurement devices to the `Measurement` type, users possess the flexibility to modify all parameters as defined in the function that added these measurement devices.

 ---